somanyfrogs/density_dependent_study/README.md

-This file is the documentation for the following paper:
+This file is the documentation for the following paper

 Title: Density dependence of species interactions and ecological stability

 Authors: Kazutaka Kawatsu, Yutaka Osada, Yumiko Ishii, Reiji Masuda, Masakazu Shimada and Michio Kondoh

 Written on 20211215 by K.Kawatsu.

-Last update: 20220817.
+Last update: 20220917.

-'data' directory includes dataset for the analysis and the result 'fig' directory includes figure files appeared in the manuscript 'R' directory includes R source codes for the analysis and visualization 'rpkg' directory is an R package for this paper, which includes R and cpp source codes
+'data' directory includes dataset for the analysis and the result

+'fig' directory includes figure files appeared in the manuscript

+'R' directory includes R source codes for the analysis and visualization

+'rpkg' directory is an R package for this paper, which includes R and cpp source codes

 Installation of rpkg